AnshBhanushali/CodeAI/README.md

-Absolutely Ansh!
-Here’s your README cleaned up, more professional, **nicely formatted for GitHub**, but keeping *only what you wrote* → no extra info:

----

 # CodeAI 💡 — AI-powered Problem Solving Coding Assistant

 Welcome to **CodeAI**, an AI-driven coding assistant that integrates directly into LeetCode to provide step-by-step explanations, hints, and coding plans for any problem — all while you're solving it!